Spaces Related to Virtual Artin Groups: The Salvetti complex and the AP reflection subgroups

 Now consider a reflection subgroup $\langle R \rangle$ of $\W[\Gamma]$, with $R\subset\mathcal{R}$.
-If $\Gamma$ is of spherical type, then $\langle R \rangle$ is a finite reflection group, and it is clearly a Coxeter group.
-In the case where the group $\W[\Gamma]$ is not finite, it is less evident that the reflection subgroup admits a Coxeter presentation with respect to some set of generators, but it is true and it has independently been proven by Deodhar in \cite{Deodhar1989} and Dyer in \cite{DYER199057}.
+If $\Gamma$ is of spherical type, then $\W[\Gamma]$ is finite, hence every reflection subgroup $\langle R\rangle$ is a finite reflection group.
+By the classical theorem that asserts that finite real reflection groups are finite Coxeter groups (see, for instance, \cite[Section 1.9]{Hump}), it follows that $\langle R\rangle$ is a Coxeter group.
+More precisely, the fact that finite reflection groups admit a presentation of the form as in Equation \ref{prescoxgroup} is a classical result in the field, which can be found for instance in \cite[Section 1.9]{Hump}.\\ In the case where the group $\W[\Gamma]$ is not finite, it is less evident that the reflection subgroup admits a Coxeter presentation with respect to some set of generators, but it is true and it has independently been proven by Deodhar in \cite{Deodhar1989} and Dyer in \cite{DYER199057}.
 This leads to the following result: \begin{thm}(\cite{Deodhar1989},\cite{DYER199057}) A reflection subgroup of a Coxeter group is itself a Coxeter group. \end{thm}